-In a nutshell, I found Simon’s Theme too gloomy when I first heard it in the early 1990s.
+In a nutshell, I found Simon’s Theme from Super Castlevania IV too gloomy when I first heard it in the early 1990s.
 Over the years, though, I began increasingly fond of it.

-If I were to state a reason, I’d say it’s because I came to appreciate the use of distinctive church organ sounds in the original track.
-Other than creating an ominous ambiance, the rich organ flute sounds fully brought out the mysterious depths of the composition.
+Were to state a reason, I’d say it’s because I came to appreciate the use of distinctive church organ sounds in the original track.
+Other than creating an ominous ambiance, the rich organ flute sounds fully expressed mysterious depths throughout the composition.

 This remix in Harmony of Despair amplifies the organ sounds.
-Layers them too, for a more majestic feel.
-At certain parts, the mood does get a notch too heavy but the whole dark ambient feel of the composition is correspondingly magnified.
-It’s almost like a parallel to the suffocating, incessant danger that surrounds you when grinding through a Castlevania stage.
+Layers them too for a more majestic feel.
+At certain parts, the mood does get a notch too heavy but the whole dark ambient feel of the track is correspondingly magnified.
+It’s almost a parallel to the suffocating, incessant danger that surrounds you when grinding through a Castlevania stage.

 6. Stream (Remixed by Jorge Fuentes)